 - Day 3 was spent helping clear houses in some of the worst damaged areas with Team Rubicon, another organization helping in Houston.
-The first floor of these homes consists of a foundation, studs, windows, and plumbing.
+The first floor of these homes consists of a foundation, studs, windows, and plumbing, which was taken handled by PIC Plumbing Services in San Diego.
 Everything else was discarded.
 At one of the houses, the resident prayed for all of us, and had the teams write their names on a doorway header as a rememberance.

 - Evenings have been spent having dinner at member’s homes from the host church.
 People with the gifts of cooking and hospitality have enjoyed using them to encourage us.
 Everyone has a flood story to share with us, as well as grateful hearts for God’s provision during the storm and after in the form of helping hands like ours and other members from church or the community.

 God has truly been working during the trip.
 Please continue to pray for the team and the people of Houston.
 God’s not done here yet.
 Jesus was already working when we got here, and He’ll be working long after we leave.